wsdjeg/tasks.nvim/README.md

 **Note**: When a new task is executed, it will kill the previous task.
 If you want to keep the task, run it in background by setting `isBackground` to `true`.

-SpaceVim supports variable substitution in the task properties, The following predefined variables are supported:
+`tasks.nvim` supports variable substitution in the task properties, The following predefined variables are supported:

 | Name                        | Description                                            |
 | --------------------------- | ------------------------------------------------------ |